 3. Set up a payment plan as soon as possible.
-Taxpayers who owe money but cannot pay in full by May 17 don’t have to wait for a tax bill to set up a payment plan.
+Taxpayers who owe money but cannot pay in full by April 18 (April 19 if you live in Maine or Massachusetts) don’t have to wait for a tax bill to set up a payment plan.
 Instead, they can:

 - Apply for a payment plan on IRS.gov; or